rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 ##### Out of Disk Space

-If the local system has less than 100 MB of free disk space, the backup cannot properly decompress the local backup vault database to execute a backup or restore.
+If the local system has less than 100 MB of free disk space, the backup and even the server itself might be critically affected.
+Effects on the backup agent include but are not limited to the following issues:

+-  Logging is throttled or stopped.
+-  The vault database might not be able to compress or decompress for backup, restore, or cleanup operations.
+-  Corruption of the vault database might occur.
+-  Automated log uploads made by using the Cloud Control Panel might not be possible.
+-  File restore operations might partially or completely fail.

+If disk space is so low that any of the preceding issues occur, we strongly recommend that you move as many extraneous files as possible off of the local system drive.
+For possible ways to do this with Cloud Backup files, see [Conserving resources with Cloud Backup](https://support.rackspace.com/how-to/best-practices-for-cloud-backup/).

 ##### Container does not exist